grv87/gradle-base-plugins/README.md

 Basic development cycle is `build` → `check` → `release`.

-`build, `check` and `clean` tasks are provided by applied `lifecycle-base` plugin.
+`build`, `check` and `clean` tasks are provided by applied `lifecycle-base` plugin.
 In original `lifecycle-base` plugin `build` task depends on `check` task.
 This plugin changes this behavior.

 `check` task depends on all `Test` tasks and new `lint` task.

 `release` task is provided by applied [`de.gliderpilot.semantic-release` plugin](https://github.com/tschulte/gradle-semantic-release-plugin).

-### Prerequisites Lifecycle
+### Build Tools Lifecycle

-Plugin provides tasks for dealing with prerequisites managed by Gradle, Bundler, NPM and similar tools:
+Plugin provides tasks for dealing with build tools managed by Gradle, Bundler, NPM and similar tools:
-*	`prerequisitesInstall` - install prerequisites once after project clone.
+*	`buildToolsInstall` - install build tools once after project clone.
-*	`prerequisitesUpdate` - updates prerequisites that could be updated automatically.
+*	`buildToolsUpdate` - updates build tools that could be updated automatically.
-*	`prerequisitesOutdated` - shows outdated prerequisites that could not be updated automatically and/or have version restrictions.
+*	`buildToolsOutdated` - shows outdated build tools that could not be updated automatically and/or have version restrictions.
 Developer have to update them manually.